Restaurant Lägern Hochwacht / OLBH GmbH

 - Year: 2020

-- Photographs: Michael Haug, Georg Aerni
+- Photographs: Georg Aerni, Michael Haug

 - City:Regensberg